UACSc343Spring2021/assignments/PM4.md

   be used to help readability.
 - There should be some persistent way for me to navigate between sections.
 - The title should have your group name.
-- The report content should be 640 pixels wide with a 12 point sans-serif font for the report text.
+- The report content should be 640 pixels wide with an at-least-12-point sans-serif font for the report text.